-(Auditing Standards Committee Statement No. 530, paragraphs 6)
+(Auditing Standards Committee Statement No. 500, paragraph 5; No. 530, paragraphs 5 and 6)

 When designing audit sampling, the engagement team needs to consider the purposes of audit and the most suitable combination of audit procedures to achieve those purposes, in consideration of the characteristics of the population from which samples are to be selected.